Lotus tree

 In Ovid's Metamorphoses, the nymph Lotis was the beautiful daughter of Neptune, the god of water and the sea.
 In order to flee the violent attention of Priapus, she invoked the assistance of the gods, who answered her prayers by turning her into a lotus tree.

+This illustration from Walters manuscript W.659 depicts a lotus tree (nabq).

 The Quran has a legendary plant, the Lote tree, that marks the end of the seventh heaven.
 In the Bible, the Book of Job also has two lines, with the Hebrew word צֶאֱלִים (tse'elim), which appears nowhere else in the Bible.
 A recent translation into English has been "lotus trees" since the publication of the Revised Version of the King James Bible of 1881.
 However, it is otherwise rendered simply as "shady trees".